Remedies/boostrap4-carousel-acf5-repeater/README.md

 # WP Bootstrap 4.x ACF 5.x Dynamic Repeater Carousel
 A Dynamic custom ACF Pro repeater using bootstrap 4's carousel.
+This allows you to create a slide show using ACF pro and bootstrap's default carousel.

 ## Installation
 Copy and paste onto your .php page template for Wordpress.